 If you are staying in Fort Morgan rentals, you can sign up for a tour of the mansion and its grounds in beautiful Bon Secour.
 A knowledgable volunteer leads tours of the home, where you can see the bedrooms, living spaces and all the precious mementos of the Swift family.
 The house is a masterpiece in and of itself, but the many period pieces inside are just as beautiful and fascinating.

 The home is open for tours Tuesdays and Fridays from 10 a.m. to 4 p.m.
-Admission is $5 for adults and children under age 6 are free.
+Admission is $10 for adults, $5 for children ages 6-12, and children under age 6 get in for free.
+For more information, please call 251-949-5550 or email email@example.com.
 This magnificent mansion is a lovely stop when you have a vacation rental in Fort Morgan.